 3. Always set aside some time in your day to read

 You will get busy when you’re at Uni.
 It’s a fact.
 Between classes, friends, clubs, nights out, essays, it seems like things will never stop and it’s easy to forget about reading.
 This is why one of my tips is to always set aside some time in the day when you’re going to read.
 This will give you a chance to decompress, which if you’re an introvert like me, is essential, it’s also an easy way to keep up with your own personal reading whilst you’re at Uni.
 Even if it’s just half an hour that you can squeeze in between classes, it’s worth it.
-Personally I read before I go to bed, it’s a habit I’ve had since I was a kid, and a great way to relax and decompress and the end of the day.
+Personally I read before I go to bed, it’s a habit I’ve had since I was a kid, and a great way to relax and decompress at the end of the day.
 It also gave me a sense of comfort when I first started at Uni because even when everything was changing, I always had that hour at the end of the day where it could just be me and my book.

 4. Pick your reads carefully

 I’m sure you all already do this, but when you’re at Uni, it’s twice as important.
 You will probably have less time to read when you’re at Uni, so you want to pick books that you’re pretty certain you’ll enjoy, there’s nothing worse than being overwhelmed with Uni work and struggling through a bad book at the same time.
 Also take into account your reading speed and workload when it comes to picking your reads.
 My first year of Uni, I only managed to read 3 books, I think part of that was just the whole starting Uni thing, but I also wasn’t very good at managing reading and blogging with my new workload.
 The past two years I’ve managed to read a lot more and part of that is being better at managing my workload, but the other part is picking books carefully.
-I am a slow reader, one book every two weeks for the most part (summer is an exception, I have more free time and read more), and so I have adjusted to that accordingly with Uni.
+I am a slow reader, one book every two weeks for the most part (summer is an exception, I have more free time and read more), and so I have adjusted that accordingly with Uni.
 For the most part I read books that are on average between 300-500 pages because that’s what works for me.
 I save the 500 page plus books for the summer when I have more time to devote to them.
 It might be different for you, but you have to find what works.
 If you have lots of assignments or during an exam week, it might be better to read a shorter book.
 If you’re having a light week, go for that hefty book!
 It’s all about working out what the best book is for the amount of time you have.

 5. Your work comes first.
 Take a break when you have to/need to